rpclib/rpclib/README.md

 # Building

-To build `callme` you can do the following:
+To build `rpclib` you can do the following:

 ```
-git clone git@github.com:sztomi/callme.git
+git clone git@github.com:sztomi/rpc.git
-cd callme
+cd rpc
 mkdir build && cd build
 cmake ..
 make